Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Experiments and Results

-\paragraph{RQ1} We examine whether \texttt{STONE} embeds watermarks without affecting the functional correctness of generated code.
-Tables~\ref{tab:experimental_results_main_a} and \ref{tab:experimental_results_main_b} show that \texttt{STONE} improves correctness by 7.57\% over SWEET across all benchmarks.
+We pose three research questions and provide a thorough analysis of each: \begin{itemize} \item \textbf{RQ1:} Can \texttt{STONE} preserve functional correctness? \item \textbf{RQ2:} Does \texttt{STONE} achieve balanced performance across correctness, detectability, and imperceptibility as measured by \texttt{STEM}? \item \textbf{RQ3:} How efficient is \texttt{STONE} in watermark insertion and detection? \end{itemize} We address these questions through three analytical dimensions: (1) \textbf{Functionality Preservation}, which verifies that watermark insertion does not alter program behavior; (2) \textbf{Balanced Performance under \texttt{STEM}}, which examines whether \texttt{STONE} maintains a well-balanced trade-off among correctness, detectability, and imperceptibility; and (3) \textbf{Efficiency}, which measures the computational overhead of watermark insertion and detection. \paragraph{RQ1} We examine whether \texttt{STONE} embeds watermarks without affecting the functional correctness of generated code.
+Tables~\ref{tab:experimental_results_main_a} and \ref{tab:experimental_results_main_b} show that \texttt{STONE} improves correctness by 7.57\% over SWEET on average across all benchmarks.
 The token-level analysis in Appendix~\ref{app:sweet_watermark_token_selection} indicates that the entropy-based token selection method used by SWEET often chooses syntax-related elements—such as delimiters, whitespace, keywords, types, and operators—that are essential for correct execution.
 For example, modifying delimiters like colons~(`:') or brackets~(`{}', `[]') can cause parsing errors, and changing operators or keywords (e.g., replacing `+' with `-' or `True' with `False') can alter program logic or control flow.
 Even under the optimal configuration, syntax tokens account for 12.6\% of the tokens selected for watermarking in the HumanEval+ dataset, with delimiters and whitespace forming the majority.
 This inclusion of syntax elements explains the observed reduction in correctness for SWEET.
 In contrast, \texttt{STONE} excludes syntax tokens and embeds watermarks only into non-syntactic elements, which prevents structural and logical errors during execution and allows the generated code to preserve its functional behavior.